Phase 1 — Deploy Elastic Security Infrastructure

 • Step 9: Install Kibana

-• Installed web dashboard interface
+• Install the web dashboard interface

 • sudo apt install -y kibana